laravel/pennant/notes.md

 - Database driver needs to handle eloquent model.
 - How do we feel about serialize?
 Could be dicey.
 - Events are only triggered when the feature is being resolved from the base driver.
 Generally this would be once per request.
-- Nice api for 'remember' vs 'register'?
+- Can we provide a nice api for 'remember' vs 'register' to support in-memory only features for Jetstream et. al.
 - `whenActive` on the decorator.
 - Allow only a class to be registered.
 Feature::register(Foo::class);
 - Ability to get all features for given scope.